The Gaussian Double-Bubble and Multi-Bubble Conjectures: Definitions and Notation

 \begin{definition}[Admissible Vector-Fields] A vector-field $X$ on $\R^n$ is called \emph{admissible} if it is $C^\infty$-smooth and satisfies

-\end{definition} Any smooth, compactly supported vector-field is clearly admissible, and so is the sum of a constant vector field and a smooth, compactly supported vector field (these will be main kinds of vector fields that we will use).
+\end{definition} Any smooth, compactly supported vector-field (denoted $C_c^\infty$) is clearly admissible, and of course so is a constant vector-field; these two types and their linear combinations will be the main kinds of vector-fields which we will use in this work.

 Let $F_t$ denote the associated flow along an admissible vector-field $X$, defined as the family of maps $\set{F_t : \R^n \to \R^n}$ solving the following ODE:

 It is well-known that a unique smooth solution in $t \in \Real$ exists for all $x \in \R^n$, and that the resulting maps $F_t : \R^n \rightarrow \R^n$ are $C^\infty$ diffeomorphisms, so that the partial derivatives in $t$ and $x$ of any fixed order are uniformly bounded in $(x,t) \in \Real^n \times [-T,T]$, for any fixed $T > 0$.